Making best use the winter rains to Cure Localised Dry Patch (LDP) on Greens

 If your green has Localised Dry Patch (LDP), then this could present you with an ideal opportunity to get it fixed properly.

-The very dry spring has exacerbated the problem.
-In previous years I’ve discovered that very dry spells in March and April usually result in dramatic incidences of LDP in June and through the summer months, on affected greens.
+The very dry summer exacerbated the problem.
+I’ve discovered that very dry spells in March and April usually result in dramatic incidences of LDP in June and through the summer months, on affected greens, so it’s important to give your soil the best chance to recover through the winter months.

 Localised Dry Patch (LDP) is a condition that makes soil hydrophobic or water repellent.